-USA EB-5 Immigrant Investor Program: Known the world over as the land of opportunity, the United States of America boasts a rich and diverse culture, one of the strongest currencies in the world, and one of the most sought-after passports on the planet.
+USA EB-5 Immigrant Investor Program grants US green card to investors who make a US$900,000 investment in a job-creating project.
+Known the world over as the land of opportunity, the United States of America boasts a rich and diverse culture, one of the strongest currencies in the world, and one of the most sought-after passports on the planet.
 Through the USA EB-5 Immigrant Investor Program, applicants can enjoy a host of exclusive benefits including:

 - No language skills required;

 - Investment capital can come from a gift, inheritance, business ownership or any other lawful activities;

 - No obligation to live in the area of investment;